romeukjr/DesenvolvimentoDeSoftware3-BE/README.md

 # BrowserBook - Back End
-This project a simple prototype to expose an API to [another project](https://github.com/Arthuravila/BrowserBook/) which already has the front-end application.
+This project a simple prototype to expose an API to [aanother application](https://github.com/romeukjr/DesenvolvimentoDeSoftware3-FE/) which has the front-end for this project.

 ## Installation